The Number of Transits Per Epoch for Transiting Misaligned Circumbinary Planets: Randomness of Circumbinary Planet Transit Sequences

 where $\abin$ is the semi-major axis of the binary orbit, $\ebin$ is the eccentricity of the binary orbit (in our case fixed to zero), and $\mu = \frac{m_B}{m_A + m_B}$, where $m_A$ is the mass of the more massive star, and $m_B$ is the mass of the less massive star.
 On the other hand, the maximum semi-major axis is defined such that the corresponding planetary period is equal to one \kepler\ window.
 Beyond this maximum semi-major axis, the planet would be unobservable.

+The binary star's orbit should be distributed isotropically (i.e. no preferred orientation) because there is nothing special about the observer's line of sight.
+To generate such an isotropically distributed population of binary star orbits, we take caution in specifying the binary orbit's longitude of ascending node, $\Obin$, and inclination angle, $\ibin$ (defined with respect to the observer's line of sight).

+First, consider the inclination angle.
+An isotropic population might naively appear to follow a uniform distribution, but this would in fact produce vectors non-uniformly distributed across the celestial sphere (due to the curved geometry).
+Instead, an isotropic distribution is truly described by a uniform distribution in $\cos \ibin$.
+On the other hand, the longitude of ascending node of the binary orbit, $\Obin$, is sampled uniformly to yield an isotropic distribution.
+To ensure that we cover all possible orbital configurations, we uniformly sample $\cos \ibin$ between -1 and 1 and uniformly sample $\Obin$ between $-\frac{\pi}{2}$ and $\frac{\pi}{2}$.

-The binary orbit's longitude of ascending node, $\Obin$, and inclination angle, $\ibin$, (defined with respect to the observer's line of sight) characterise the coplanarity of the system, which is intimately related to the expected transit sequences.
-For example, if a population of circumbinary systems were perfectly coplanar, one would expect to get transits in every system over every epoch.
-If, on the other hand, a population of circumbinary systems were perfectly isotropic (i.e. no preferred orientation), then one would expect transits to be less frequent and more erratic in nature.
-Note that the ``coplanarity'' being to referred to here is a characteristic of the \textit{population} of circumbinary systems, not of individual systems.
-To generate such a population, we first require a flexible, analytic probability distribution describing $\Obin$ and $\ibin$, from which one can sample.
+With the binary orbit's longitude of ascending node, $\Obin$, and inclination angle, $\ibin$, sampled as prescribed above, we now considered these two parameters for the planetary orbit - $\ip$ and $\Op$.
+First consider $\ip$.
+The inclination of the planetary orbit with respect to the binary orbit (rather than the observer's line of sight) characterise the coplanarity of the system, which is intimately related to the expected transit sequences.
+For example, if a population of circumbinary planets were perfectly coplanar with their host binary's orbit, one would expect to get transits over every epoch if the system is favorably aligned in an "edge-on" orbit with respect to the observer.
+If, on the other hand, a population of circumbinary planets were perfectly isotropic (i.e. no preferred orientation) with respect to their host binary's orbit, then one would expect transits to be less frequent and more erratic in nature.
+Next, consider $\Op$.
+Whether or not $\Op$ is related to coplanarity as well depends on how it's defined.
+If we define $\Op$ with respect to the binary orbit, which means we always rotate the planetary orbit around the axis perpendicular to the binary orbital plane by $\Op$, then $\Op$ is unrelated to coplanarity.
+That is, the orbits are coplanar for any value of $\Op$ as long as $\ip$ and $\ibin$ are identical.
+However, If we define $\Op$ with respect to the observer's line of sight, then the difference between $\Op$ and $\Obin$ is closely related to coplanarity, where the case with $\Op=\Obin$ corresponds to a coplanar orbit.
+To avoid confusion and for simpler implementation, we choose the second definition, which is to define $\Op$ with respect to the observer's line of sight.
+Finally, we note that the "coplanarity" being to referred to here is a characteristic of the \textit{population} of circumbinary planets, not of an individual planet.
+To generate such a population, we require a flexible, analytic probability distribution describing $\Op$ and $\ip$, from which one can sample.